Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Naming Conventions ?<br>
 Java naming convention is a rule to follow as you decide what to name your identifiers such as class, package, variable, constant, method, etc.

+What is Aggregation ?
+If a class have an entity reference, it is known as Aggregation.

 What is Exception Handling ?<br>
 Exception handling is used to change the normal flow of the code execution if a specified error (exceptional) condition occurs.
 This condition is called an exception.